dcashdallas/HW-10-TeamProfileGenerator/README.md

 Dependencies:

-The dependencies are, jest for running the provided tests, and inquirer for collecting input from the user.
+The dependencies are jest for running the provided tests, and inquirer for collecting input from the user.